82” Struve Telescope at McDonald Observatory Review

 Figuring the big Pyrex blank took a long time, partly due to problems in the Warner and Swasey optical shop and perhaps also because Lundin had never polished a large mirror; and in fact, another optician, Dr John Stanley Plaskett, was called in to finish the job after Lundin botched it.
 Even so, the 82” mirror may be little better than one wavelength error across its surface.
 That sounds bad, but is probably sufficient for such a large optic.

 The mirror is cleaned by blasting it with carbon dioxide every few weeks (the CO2 falls on the mirror as snow which brushes off the dirt then sublimates).
 Every two years it gets re-aluminised in a tank right on the observing floor.

-The tube is half-truss design, with an enclosed mirror box at the base and a section of cross-braced truss tubes at the top supporting the secondary mirror assembly and prime focus cage.
+The tube is a half-truss design, with an enclosed mirror box at the base and a section of cross-braced truss tubes at the top supporting the secondary mirror assembly and prime focus cage.
 The entire back of the mirror box can be removed, by unbolting it and lifting it with a small crane, when the mirror needs re-aluminising.

 Since the 82” is regularly used for spectroscopy, the focuser has to be fitted especially for Special Viewing Nights.
 The focuser chosen is a large Astro Physics rack-and-pinion with a 4” drawtube and even a micro-focus knob (an unusual luxury on a big scope like this).

 The giant cross-axis yoke mount with its huge offset counterweight was actually built before the optics were finished.
 A big mount was much more Warner and Swasey’s regular line of work and it seems they may have had far fewer problems than with the mirrors.